 You can jump to more information about each phase of the process here:

 We have other CRISP DM resource available to help you with your data mining projects.
-You can download our free guide to using CRISP DM to evaluate data mining tools or you can watch the recording of our introduction to CRISP DM webinar.
+You can download our free guide to using CRISP DM to evaluate data mining tools or you can watch the recording of our introduction to CRISP DM webinar or take a look at our CRISP DM infographic.

 Stage one – determine business objectives